Number of Subfamilies: 3 – Pleurodelinae, Salamandrinae, Salamandrininae

 Number of Species: 119

 The family Salamandridae contains salamanders and newts.
 Often members of the family are called “True Salamanders” because they have smooth skin but there are members with rough skin.
+The subfamily Pleurodelinae is home to the newts.
+It’s the largest subfamily.
 The family is found in Europe, the United States, Asia, and the northern tip of Africa.

 The members of the family use internal fertilization for breeding, but some lay eggs and some give birth to live offspring.